Trump's proposed Space Force could have trouble getting off the ground

 June 18: We will have the Space Force,Jun.18.201802:41

 "Obviously, General Mattis wasn't sold on this idea," said retired Navy Capt.
-Mark Kelly, who began piloting space shuttle missions in 2001.
+Mark Kelly, a former astronaut who began piloting space shuttle missions in 2001.

 "I don't think he still is today, and others within [the Pentagon], as well," Kelly said Thursday in an interview on MSNBC.
 "I haven't heard of any big fans out there for this."